nickw409/TimeSculptor/deliverables/Deliverable_2.md

 As a person belonging to many different organizations, I want a nice color-coding system so that I can differentiate between my groups' activities.

-(Gabe) As someone who grew up around people with attention deficit, I want a convenient way to make a schedule for them so that they can stay productive and focused.
+As someone who grew up around people with attention deficit, I want a convenient way to make a schedule for them so that they can stay productive and focused.

-(Gabe) As a working parent of two attention deficit children, I want help creating a routine so that I can keep them on track in school.
+As a working parent of two attention deficit children, I want help creating a routine so that I can keep them on track in school.

 As a student with ADHD, I want my schedule to immediately populate with my classes so that it’s as easy as possible to keep track of them.